OctopusDeploy/blog/blog/2021-03/k8s-microservices-demo/index.md

 ## Deploying the template

 With the template deployed, we now create those microservices that originally shared a common deployment pattern.
-Since all the common boilerplate code has been abstracted away, all we need to do is populate the parameters defined by the step template:
+Since all the common boilerplate code has been abstracted away, all we do is populate the parameters defined by the step template:

 ![A microservice using the step template to define the deployed resources](deploy-template.png "width=500")